 Having a living will gives individuals control over their medical care, even when they’re incapacitated.
 It outlines preferences for interventions like resuscitation and life-prolonging measures, helping avoid unwanted procedures.
 Research from the AARP shows that clearly stated medical preferences can result in more personalized and respectful care.

 Family members benefit significantly from a living will.
 It removes the guesswork out of what treatments their loved one might want, reducing the potential for familial disputes.
-The Mayo Clinic highlights that living wills provide peace of mind, knowing decisions align with the individual’s values.
+The Mayo Clinic highlights that living will provide peace of mind, knowing decisions align with the individual’s values.

 In cases of severe illness or accident, medical professionals turn to a living will for guidance.
 This document ensures that care aligns with the patient’s values, avoiding unnecessary and possibly unwanted treatments.
 By following the stipulations in a living will, healthcare providers can focus on delivering appropriate and respectful care tailored to the patient’s specified desires.